BitPolito/schnorr-sig/README.md

 $ python3 -m notebook
 ```

-Select the right .ipynb file from your folders and enjoy!
+Select the schnorr.ipynb file from your folders and enjoy!
 You can:
 - generate your own keypairs;
 - generate a Schnorr, MuSig1 or MuSig2 signature;
 - check that the obtained signature is valid.